DarKFeneR996/DCSWaypointEditor/documentation/CF_Integration.md

 1 Case is ignored in all names; that is, “Colt1-1” and “colt1-1” are the same callsign, “Enfield1” and “enfield1” refer to the same flight, etc.
-2. Waypoint names include flight information as per the default CF behavior
+2. Waypoint names include flight information as per the default CF behavior.
-3. DMPI reference points names follow the DCSWE convention as discussed later
+3. DMPI reference points names follow the DCSWE convention as discussed later.
-4. Each DMPI waypoint is located at the *same* geographic location as a DMPI reference point (i.e., when placing a DMPI waypoint, they should be snapped to a DMPI reference point)
+4. Each DMPI waypoint is located at the *same* geographic location as a DMPI reference point (i.e., when placing a DMPI waypoint, they should be snapped to a DMPI reference point).
-5. Multiple flights may target the same DMPI reference point
+5. Multiple flights may target the same DMPI reference point.
 6. Callsigns follow the “[name][flight_number]-[ship_number]” format; for example, “Enfield1-4”, “Colt3-2”, etc.